AlgoTheOwl/among-owls/planning.md

 - MongoDB
 - TypeScript

+### MVP

+- Complete short-running version of the game
+- Render players entered NFT in gameplay
+- Have registration and verification functionality
+- Functions with up to 10 players

-## Technical Requirements
+## Next Steps

+- Add long-play passive mode
+- Add image manipulation
+- Increase support for number of players

 ## Problems to solve

-- Can we visualize players attacking in time?
-Cooldown could be longer
+q: Can we visualize players attacking in time?
+a: Utilize a longer cooldown

-- Can we get server data in our deployCommands?
+q: Can we get server data in our deployCommands?
-- Game master will have to set the number of registrants in the deploycommands - we can also do error handling for players not in the game
+a: No, we can have a set of 10 options that map to a players number in the embed